Josh Evans named Northern Guilford girls basketball coach

 Evans played high school basketball at Morehead for Coach John Harder and graduated from there in 2002.
 At 19, he entered the fire service and began a coaching career that eventually took him to Northern in 2011.

-From 2011-15, Evans spent four seasons as a boys assistant.
-After two seasons as Rockingham County junior varsity boys coach, he returned to Northern, where he worked under Furlough from 2017-2022.
+From 2011 to 2015, Evans spent four seasons as a boys assistant.
+After two seasons as Rockingham County junior varsity boys coach, he returned to Northern, where he worked under Furlough from 2017 to 2022.

 At Northern, Evans was part of four regular season conference championships and four conference tournament titles between boys and girls, with three each from Furlough’s girls teams.
 He was also a member of the 2018 title-winning staff.